MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/customize-your-yammer-community.md

 In the new Yammer experience, you can brand your community with cover photos.
 Cover photos will help create a richer identity and better reflect the purpose of your community.

 This customization experience is available for group admins in both the web and mobile apps.
-On the community page, users can see the new default cover photos in the community header.
+On the community page, users can see the new cover photos in the header.
 As a group admin (or a verified network admin), you can upload a cover photo for your group.

 ## To upload a web cover photo